ashley-wu1/Fake-Reddit-Clone/README.md

 In the sections below, list and describe each contribution briefly.

+## Team Member 1 (Ashley Wu) Contribution
+- Created Welcome page with register/login/guest options
+- Added session cookie for maintaining login
+- Implemented user profile page with deletion options
+- Added upvotes for posts and use reputation changes
+- Ordered navbar from joined and then not joined communities
+- Defined schemas for models
+- Worked on post sorting (new, old, and active)
+- Fixed hover and click color changes for buttons
+- Worked on search function and sorting of search posts
+- Updated nav bar component to change when communities are added
+- Eliminated eslint warnings for best practices
+- Worked on listing of posts in different views
+- Updated post view to automatically render new comments added
+- Created components for the forms on the new comment, new community, and new post page views
+- Created components for tracking the clicking and hovering of buttons to change background colors
+- Created function for switching the content on the main page
+- Created function for updating the list of communities on the nav bar
+- Created a component for the search bar and returning relevant posts
+- Made components for the horizontal banner and nav bar
+- Created a component for updating the sorting of posts based on clicking the sorting buttons
+- Wrote a function for displaying timestamps relative to the current time
+- Wrote a function for dynamically updating the list of communities on the nav bar
+- Wrote functions added through event listeners to the sorting buttons on the home page and community page views
+- Wrote a function for displaying each post as specified and added a scrollbar
+- Wrote a function for updating the community page view elements
+- Wrote a class for saving each post in a data structure with multiple sublevels
+- Wrote functions for the words of searches in posts and their comments and displayed the search results
+- Wrote functions using the added class to create threading under posts in the post page view
+- Created forms for making new communities and new posts
+- Added CSS styling to the Create Post button to change color when hovering
+- Made the website logo and name clickable for returning to the home page view
+- Updated linkflair dropdown to allow for choosing no linkflair

-## Team Member 1 (Sandy Wu) Contribution
+## Team Member 2 (Sandy Wu) Contribution
 - Added join/leave community functionality
 - Implemented sorting separated by communities joined and communities not joined on main page
 - Implemented post sorting by membership in community for search results page
 - Fixed upvote and downvote for posts, and the login return session
 - Applied CSS styling to the Welcome page

-## Team Member 2 (Ashley Wu) Contribution
-- Created Welcome page with register/login/guest options
+- Created new post submission component
-- Added session cookie for maintaining login
-- Implemented user profile page with deletion options
-- Added upvotes for posts and use reputation changes
-- Ordered navbar from joined and then not joined communities
+- Defined server routes and modularized routes
+- Worked on new comment submission component
+- Worked on new community submission
+- Defined server routes for handling axios requests
+- Integrated link flair functionality and check for duality
+- Enhanced the design of the banner, navigation bar, create post section, and main view (including scroll bar adjustments).
+- Added a button to create link flair that updates the dropdown list immediately after selection.
+- Implemented functionality to allow users to choose between using a dropdown or typing their own for link flair
+- Changed input to text areas in the create post, create community, and add comment sections to enable users to write more extensive content
+- Corrected the active sorting feature so that it functions based on search results instead of just all posts